 The Plant Pest Control rate is charged on rural properties 4.0468 hectares (10 acres) and larger.
 This helps fund biosecurity advisory services for property owners/ occupiers for controlling 17 pest plants listed under the Regional Pest Management Strategy 2013 or up to 10 other plants outside this strategy for health, productivity, biodiversity and land drainage benefits.
 The rate also contributes to weed biological controls.

 For full programme descriptions go to Pest Control.

 This rate is charged only on urban ratepayers in Napier, Havelock North, Hastings, Clive and Bay View, to help provide bus services in and around the cities.

 As well as this rate, public transport is paid for by fare-paying passengers, and the NZ Transport Agency funding.
-These services are managed by HBRC and operated by GoBus Transport Ltd.
+These services are managed by the Regional Council and operated by GoBus Transport Ltd.